-Transition Water – Why is Fish Fry Lake So Productive?
+Fish Fry Lake – Why is Fish Productivity So High?

 Let’s clear up a misconception here.
-Some folks believe that eutrophic or hyper-eutrophic lakes are productive.
+Some folks believe that eutrophic or hyper-eutrophic lakes mean high fish productivity.
 This is not so.
-They have excess nutrients, but the nutrients invariably short circuit.
-They have nowhere to go, nothing to fertilize.
-They stack up, accumulating in the water column… then such lakes run out of dissolved oxygen.
-As they slip into anoxic and/or anaerobic status, and their actual productivity diminishes by more than 80%.
+Nutrient-rich lakes invariably short circuit.
+The nutrients have nowhere to go, nothing to fertilize.
+They stack up, accumulating in the water column.
+Then such lakes run out of dissolved oxygen.
+As they slip into anoxic or anaerobic status, their actual fish productivity diminishes by more than 80%.

-Dissolved oxygen, sunlight, surface area and circulation are the four primary variables that can enhance or limit a waterway’s productivity.
-For example, turbidity limits sunlight.
-Many folks believe they can get around this by feeding their fish, instead of relying on their waterway’s natural food web.
+Dissolved oxygen, sunlight, surface area and circulation are the four variables we manage to influence a waterway’s fish productivity.
+But many pond managers believe they can bypass nature by feeding their fish, instead of relying on their waterway’s natural food web.
 Fish feed is a form of added nutrient.
-Even if the fish eat it all, they still excrete nutrient-rich guano that has been added to the system.
-These organic-bound nutrients are easier for your waterway to process, admittedly, but introduced food still contributes to a waterway’s downward spiral which is directly connected with excess nutrient load.
-And beyond this, the omnipresent inflow nutrients in such a setting are probably stacking up too.
+Even if the fish eat it all, they still excrete nutrient-rich guano that gets added to the inflow and sediment nutrients that are still arriving.
 This is a formula for an eventual fish kill.
 The waterway is in a downward spiral.

-Take any one of these four key factors and improve it, (dissolved oxygen, sunlight penetration, surface area, circulation) and your waterway’s health will improve.
+Take any one of these four key factors and improve it and your waterway’s health will improve.
 So will its productivity.
 Do all four – then add the vital element of strategic harvest, and you will have a Transition Waterway.

-Harvest.
 If you can cycle more nutrients out of your water than are coming in, water quality will improve.
-This is manifested by the usual characteristics of quality water, such as water clarity, bio-complexity, health of resident biota, growth rates, and of course, absence of toxins in your water.
+You can see it reflected in water clarity, abundance of life, health and growth rate of the fish, and of course, the absence of toxins in your water.

-We do all four at Fish Fry Lake, albeit in fits and starts some of the time.
-We also harvest at levels that compare with inflow nutrient load.
+We work on all four factors in Fish Fry Lake, albeit in fits and starts.
+We harvest at a level that matches the inflow nutrient load.
 Here are some of the results:

 Bio-complexity continues to expand, with life forms like native fresh water sponge colonizing the underside of floating islands, and wild flowers like Indian Paintbrush occurring on top.
 Both add surface area and, in the case of fresh water sponge, filtration, which contributes to improved water clarity.

-Circulation within Fish Fry Lake is associated with inflow/outflow of from 65 to 80 gallons per minute, wind and wave action, and the mechanical action of two floating stream beds.
-This combination results in suspended solids and colloidals being filtered onto biofilm present on the stems and leaves of aquatic vegetation, the perimeter of rock and cobble and deadheads designed into the lake’s benthic zone, and the surface area associated with roots growing through over twenty islands present on the lake, as well as onto the saturated filter matrix material that islands are composed of.
+Circulation within Fish Fry Lake is associated with inflow/outflow at a rate of 65-80 gallons per minute.
+This flow is generated by wind and wave action and the mechanical action of two floating stream beds.
+The combination results in suspended solids and colloidals being filtered onto several places.
+These include the biofilm covering stems and leaves of aquatic vegetation; the perimeter of rock, cobble and deadheads designed into the lake’s benthic zone; the surface area associated with roots growing through the numerous islands; and the saturated filter matrix material of the islands themselves.

 Harvest also takes numerous forms.
-For example, we annually harvest from six to eight thousand fish from specific age classes from the lake.
+For example, we annually harvest from 6,000 – 8000 fish from specific age classes from the lake.
 We also harvest other biota, like the invasive American Bullfrog, and aquatic vegetation.
 The fish are cycled out of the lake, and/or into bigger class fish within the lake, which in turn are harvested for human food.
-The bullfrogs are harvested for human consumption, and the aquatic vegetation is cycled into worms and worm castings.
+The bullfrogs are also harvested for human consumption, and the aquatic vegetation is cycled into worms and worm castings.
 Some of the worms are cycled back into fish, but most are retained and generate valuable worm castings which are cycled into our property.